kervinck/gigatron-rom/README.md

 Address   Name          Description
 --------  ------------- -----------
-0000      0
+0000      0             Constant
-0001      memSize
-0002      channel
-0003      sample
-0004      bootCount     0 for cold boot
-0005      bootCheck     Checksum
-0006      entropy
-0009      videoY        Counts up from 0 to 238 in steps of 2 (odd in vBlank) 000a      frameX        Starting byte within page
-000b      frameY        Page of current pixel row (updated by videoA) 000c      nextVideo     Jump offset to scan line handler (videoA, B, C...)
+0001      memSize       Number of RAM pages detected at hard reset (64kB=0) 0002      channel       Sound channel update on current scanline 0003      sample        Accumulator for synthesizing next sound sample 0004      bootCount     0 for cold boot, >0 for warm boot 0005      bootCheck     Checksum of bootCount 0006-0008 entropy       Randomness from SRAM boot and input, updated each frame 0009      videoY        Counts up from 0 to 238 in steps of 2 (odd in vBlank) 000a      frameX        Starting byte within page for pixel burst 000b      frameY        Page of current pixel row (updated by videoA) 000c      nextVideo     Jump offset to scan line handler (videoA, B, C...)
-000d      videoDorF     Handler for every 4th line (videoD or videoF) 000e      frameCount
-000f      serialRaw     New raw serial read
+000d      videoDorF     Handler for every 4th line (videoD or videoF) 000e      frameCount    Continuous video frame counter 000f      serialRaw     New raw serial read
 0010      serialLast    Previous serial read
 0011      buttonState   Clearable button state
-0012      resetTimer    After 2 seconds of holding 'Start', do a soft reset 0013      xout
-0014      xoutMask      The blinkenlights and sound on/off state 0015-0016 vPC           Interpreter program counter, points into RAM 0017-0018 vAC           Interpreter accumulator, 16-bits
+0012      resetTimer    After 2 seconds of holding 'Start', do a soft reset 0013      xout          Memory cache for XOUT register 0014      xoutMask      The blinkenlights and sound on/off state 0015-0016 vPC           Interpreter program counter, points into RAM 0017-0018 vAC           Interpreter accumulator, 16-bits